Post 911 GI Bill Benefits – Worth a Small Fortune

 Repayment of GI Bill Benefits for Failure to Complete Service

-Note that when a member with 6-10 years of service transfers Post-9/11 GI Bill benefits to a spouse, the spouse may use them, even though the member has not yet served the additional 4 years of required service.
-This has the potential for problems if the required service is not completed.
+When a member with 6-10 years of service transfers Post 911 GI Bill benefits to a spouse, the spouse may use them, even though the member has not yet served the additional 4 years of required service.
+This creates problems if the required service is not completed.

-Per 18 U.S. Code § 3319(i)(2), when a member fails to complete the required 4 years, the GI Bill benefits paid are treated as an overpayment.
-And that means a debt, which must be paid back, and both the military member and the spouse who received benefits are on the hook:
+Per 18 U.S. Code § 3319(i)(2), when a member fails to complete the required 4 years, the Post GI Bill benefits paid are treated as an overpayment.
+And that means instead of being a benefit, the spouses have a GI Bill debt which must be paid back, and both the military member and the spouse who received benefits are on the hook:

 “In the event of an overpayment of educational assistance with respect to a dependent to whom entitlement is transferred under this section, the dependent and the individual making the transfer shall be jointly and severally liable to the United States for the amount of the overpayment”18 U.S. Code § 3319(i)(1).

 The problem is that the military does NOT add that 4 years to the member’s obligation – it’s up to the member to track.
-This can create a “gotcha” situation where a member with fewer than 10 years of service transfers benefits, then ETS’s 3 years later, w/o serving the required 4 years.
+This can create a “gotcha” situation where a member with fewer than 10 years of service transfers benefits, then ETS’s (i.e. leaves the military) 3 years later, w/o serving the required 4 more years.

-This is not a hypothetical concern – a recent Stars & Stripes article discussed how nearly 200 GI Bill beneficiaries had to repay the benefits received, and had stories of family members Members would transfer the benefits to their spouses, then leave the military fewer than 4 years later, only to learn they owed the VA back tens of thousands of dollars.
+This is not a hypothetical concern – a recent Stars & Stripes article discussed how nearly 200 GI Bill beneficiaries had to repay the benefits received, and had stories of members who transferred the Post 911 GI Bill benefits to their spouses, then left the military fewer than 4 years later, only to learn they owed the VA back tens of thousands of dollars.

-Though a member and spouse may be jointly & severally liable for the overpayment, that does NOT mean that the VA will go after each of them for half of the debt owing.
-Rather, joint & several liability means that each of them is on the hook for up to the full amount owing, and the government can collect it from either spouse.
+Though a member and spouse may be jointly & severally liable for the GI Bill debt caused by the overpayment, that does NOT mean that the VA will go after each of them for half of the debt owing.
+Rather, joint & several liability means that each of them is responsible for up to the full amount owing, and the government can collect it from either spouse.

 If the GI Bill overpayment and resulting debt happened prior to the divorce, it’s easy to address upon dissolution of marriage, just like any other debt.
 Similarly, if the spouses have reason to believe that the service requirements will not be met, and there will be a GI Bill debt, they can address that possibility at the time of divorce.